paibyun9/EGA-V9/README.md

 ### 2).
 Create a Quick Start Example

-Create `quick-start.cjs` and paste the following code.
+Create a file named `quick-start.cjs` and paste the following example.

 ```javascript